CaJacobsen1193/retirement-app/README.md

 # Retirement App

-A simple React single-page application to help assisted-living staff and residents stay connected.
+A simple React application to help assisted-living staff and residents stay connected.
 Provides role-based login, resident selection, and pages for community updates, personal profiles, schedules, and service requests.

 ---